beatlevic/beatletech/_posts/2015-02-11-coursera-courses.markdown

 The programming assignments throughout the book were the real meat of the course, and it is where you will spend most (90%) of your time.
 Where most exercises were not too hard, there was still a big chunk of problems that were very challenging.
-Sometimes due to the automated solution checker that would be a bit too strict in the solutions it would accept (and no feedback on why you are wrong), but mostly it were simply hard problems to solve.
-Once you worked your way through the chapter and finished all the exercises, the corresponding quiz was easy to do.
+Sometimes due to the automated solution checker that would be a bit too strict in the solutions it would accept (and no feedback on why you were wrong), but mostly it were just hard problems to solve.
+Once you worked your way through the chapter and finished all the exercises, the corresponding quiz was easy to pass.

 To get a statement of accomplishment you needed to score 70%, which is definitely doable.
 I went the extra mile and focused on scoring above 85% for an accomplishment with distinction, which meant no